Kong/terraform-provider-konnect-beta/docs/data-sources/auth_server_scopes.md

 ### Read-Only

 - `created_at` (String) An ISO-8601 timestamp representation of entity creation date.
-- `default` (Boolean) Specifies whether the scope is a default scope
+- `default` (Boolean) Specifies whether the scope is included by default in access tokens without being explicitly requested by the client.
+If the scope is not allowed by the client, it will not be included in the access token.
 - `description` (String) Description of the scope
 - `enabled` (Boolean) Specifies whether the scope is enabled
 - `id` (String) The ID of the scope